QCR cardboard balers – what’s the fuss all about?

 Why should I swap my existing system for a cardboard baler?

-We say that any business spending over £15 a week on cardboard collections can strongly benefit from a QCR cardboard baler.
+We say that any business spending over £15 a week in 2019 on cardboard collections can strongly benefit from a QCR cardboard baler.
 If cardboard is segregated or is the sole waste type and collected on its own in bins, skips, cages or pallets then these containers can be removed and a baler put in place instead.
 This ends all collection costs.
 If cardboard is disposed of alongside plastic, general waste or anything else then a baler can certainly help to lower collection costs and hopefully free up some space.
 Labour hours can also be saved as balers require no flat-packing, they are designed to handle whole boxes.

 What happens to the baled cardboard?